 In groups of three we talked about our motivation for the work we are doing - taking shifts being the speaker, the listener and the witness of the conversation.
 I was in a group with Kate (We Make Places) from UK and Sjoerd (Leeuwarden-Fryslan European Capital of Culture 2018) from The Netherlands.
 Each speaker had 10 minutes to explore what is his or her motivation for her work.
 The task of the listener is to listen attentively and - if needed - to ask questions to help the speaker to go deeper into the issue.
 The witness is making notes about the conversation between speaker and listener and provides a feedback to the speaker at the end of the excercise.

-Sessions at the European Policy center at day 2
+Sessions at the European Policy center

 The program of the second day took place at the European Policy Center.
 Maria gave us an inspiring introduction to the lab approach and we became acquainted with the route map of CitizensLab.